Estimating Parameter Fields in Multi-Physics PDEs from Scarce Measurements: Flow in Porous Media

 \textbf{Analysis:} Figure \ref{fig:3}d illustrates the evolution of $u$ predictions over time.
 The first and second rows show contour predictions during the training region (at $t=5$ minutes and $t=10$ minutes) with low error and strong alignment with the ground truth.
 Notably, temporal extrapolation up to 20 minutes, beyond the 16-minute training region, accurately captures the concentration $u$, as shown in the third row of Fig. \ref{fig:3}d.

 To demonstrate the robustness of \methodName, parameter estimation is repeated with varying sample sizes.
 Figure \ref{fig:3}e shows the parameter estimation performance, while Fig. \ref{fig:3}f displays the corresponding response prediction accuracy, with errors significantly reduced at 64 samples.
 Ablation studies on neural network sizes, detailed in \textit{Supplementary Note 4}, further validate the model's robustness and generalizability.
+For comparison with PINN-based approaches, we implemented state-of-the-art training techniques following recent best practices: residual-based adaptive sampling~\cite{lu2021deepxde,wu2023comprehensive} to dynamically refine collocation points in high-residual regions, 64-bit floating-point precision~\cite{xu2025fp64} to improve numerical stability, balanced residual decay rate (BRDR) loss weighting~\cite{chen2024self} to ensure balanced convergence across loss components, and a multi-phase training strategy with second-order optimization~\cite{wang2025gradient,urban2025unveiling} using L-BFGS-B for fine-tuning.
+The PINN implementation details and comparison results are provided in \textit{Supplementary Note 2.3}.
 Additionally, a spline-based parameter fitting method was tested as a non-neural network strategy but showed lower performance than \methodName\ (around 2 times larger mean errors in both the parameter estimation and response prediction).
 The spline-based parameter fitting setups and results can be found in \textit{Supplementary Note 6}.

 \textbf{Implications:} Accurately estimating the hydraulic conductivity field $K$ and predicting solute transport dynamics with \methodName\ enables robust modeling of subsurface transport, even with sparse and noisy measurements.
 This capability is critical for addressing environmental challenges such as contaminant transport and groundwater management, where accurate parameter estimation and temporal predictions are essential for effective decision-making.